 Can I cap usage on the Blaze plan?

 No, you cannot currently cap your Blaze plan usage.
-We are working on adding this feature.
+We are evaluating options for supporting caps on Blaze plan usage.

 What are automated backups?
 Do you offer hourly backups?

 Are Flame plan fees prorated if I sign up or downgrade partway through the month?